HAAIL/Emotion-Recognition/README.md

 ## Instructions To use the code

-1. The .ipynb notebooks are for pedagogocal reasons on how each part of the code works.
+1. The .ipynb notebooks are for pedagogical reasons on how each part of the code works.
 2. the .py files are for effortlessly reproducing the results.

 #### Now let's look at how we can reproduce the results using the Python scripts.